 Hopkins' career began heating up in the 1970s and '80s.
 He won an Emmy for his role as Bruno Richard Hauptmann in The Lindbergh Kidnapping Case (1976).
 Throughout the 1980s, Hopkins continued to impress the critics with his work in film and TV, winning multiple Emmy Awards and a BAFTA Award.

 'The Silence of the Lambs' as Hannibal Lecter

-In 1989 Hopkins returned to the stage for a production of the musical drama M. Butterfly.
+In 1989, Hopkins returned to the stage for a production of the musical drama M. Butterfly.
 But it was in 1991 that Hopkins, now well into his fifties, finally found himself shot to superstardom.
 His unforgettable, 17-minute performance as the infamous psychopath Hannibal Lecter in The Silence of the Lambs frightened and wowed fans and critics alike.
 At the time he took the role, Hopkins had been considering giving up on movies and retiring to London for a career on the stage.
-The fortuitous role resulted in not only an Oscar but a distinguished place in the popular consciousness as perhaps the number one on-screen villain of all time.
+The fortuitous role resulted in not only an Oscar but a distinguished place in the popular consciousness as perhaps the most memorable on-screen villain of all time.

 'The Remains of the Day'

 Hopkins has since played the role again in the film's sequels.
 On the heels of his first real Hollywood blockbuster, Hopkins wisely chose to follow up with his film The Remains of the Day (1993), for which he was nominated for another Academy Award.
 He would be nominated again for Nixon (1995) and Amistad (1997).

 In 1993 Hopkins was knighted by the British Empire.
 In April 2000, he became a naturalized citizen of the United States and, in 2006, he was awarded the Golden Globes' Cecil B. DeMille Award for lifetime achievement.